BilSot/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-This project is part of the Treehouse techdegree program
+First project as part of the Treehouse techdegree program

+This project contains a webpage that shows randomly quotes and changes the background color of the page.